corda/corda/docs/source/azure-vm.rst

 Building a Corda Network on Azure Marketplace
 =============================================

-To help you design, build and test CorDapps running on Corda a Corda network can be deployed on the `Microsoft Azure Marketplace <https://azure.microsoft.com/en-gb/overview/what-is-azure>`_
+To help you design, build and test Corda CorDapps a Corda network can be deployed on the `Microsoft Azure Marketplace <https://azure.microsoft.com/en-gb/overview/what-is-azure>`_

-This Corda network offering builds a pre-configured network of Corda nodes comprising a Network Map Service node, Notary node and up to nine Corda nodes using a version of Corda that you choose.
+This Corda network offering builds a pre-configured network of Corda nodes as Ubuntu virtual machines (VM) comprising a Network Map Service node, Notary node and up to nine Corda nodes using a version of Corda that you choose.
 The simple Yo!
 CorDapp is pre-installed and helps you learn the basic principles of Corda.
 When you are ready to go further developing on Corda and start making contributions to the project head over to the `GitHub Repos <https://github.com/corda/>`_.

 Pre-requisites
 --------------